 Hours Mon-Fri 9am-5pm

-My last meal was tacos at Por Siempre after a wonderful yoga class.
+My last meal was tacos at Por Siempre (CLOSED) after a wonderful yoga class.
 It’s a food stand with no seating, but great cheap tacos with their homemade plant-based meats.
 It was pitch black so I couldn’t get a good photo of my food but you can see all the different meats above.
 Tacos were like $1.50 USD each so try them all!